TeaEngineering/aiokdb/README.md

 ## Asyncio

 Both kdb client and server *protocols* are implemented using asyncio, and can be tested back-to-back.
 For instance running `python -m aiokdb.server` and then `python -m aiokdb.client` will connect together using KDB ipc.
 However since there is no _interpreter_ (and the default server does not handle any commands) the server will return an `nyi` error to all queries.
 To implement a partial protocol for your own application, subclass `aiokdb.server.ServerContext` and implement `on_sync_request()`, `on_async_message()`, and perhaps `check_login()`.

-## RPC
+## Command Line Interface

-Usable command line client support (using python asyncio, and `prompt_toolkit` for line editing) is built into the package:
+Usable command line client support for connecting to a remote KDB instance (using python `asyncio`, and `prompt_toolkit` for line editing and history) is built into the package:

 ```bash
 $ pip install aiokdb prompt_toolkit